IgniteUI/igniteui-docfx/en/components/action-strip.md

 >Note: When `IgxActionStripComponent` is a child component of the grid, hovering a row will automatically show the UI.

+### Row actions topic as part of the Grids section

-You can use the default ones or create custom component and then add it to the ActionStrip component.
-If you want to use Action strip to achieve a Gmail scenario with row actions such as `delete`, `edit` and etc. You can simply create button component with `igx-icon`, add click event to it and insert it into the `igx-action-strip` component.
+You can use the default ones or create custom component and then add it to the `ActionStrip`.
+If you want to use `ActionStrip` to achieve a Gmail scenario with row actions such as `delete`, `edit` and etc. You can simply create button component with `igx-icon`, add click event to it and insert it into the `igx-action-strip` component.

 ```html
  <igx-action-strip #actionstrip>